-The Mercator Fellowship is a module within the DFG’s funding program.
-It is a scholarship for prestigious researchers from Germany and abroad, who are conducting research on topics related to Accounting for Transparency and envision to spend an extended period of time at one or more of the institutions participating in the TRR 266.
-The TRR 266 would like to strengthen the cooperation with top-class researchers.
-The fellowship is intended to establish and strengthen a sustainable research relationship between the fellows and the TRR 266 researchers.
+To strengthen the cooperation with top-class researchers, the TRR 266 grants a mercator fellowship to prestigious researchers from Germany and abroad, who are conducting research on topics related to Accounting for Transparency and envision to spend an extended period of time at one or more of the institutions participating in the TRR 266.
+The Mercator Fellowship is a scholarship within the DFG’s funding program and is intended to establish and strengthen a sustainable research relationship between the fellows and the TRR 266 researchers.

 TRR 266‘s main locations are Paderborn University (Coordinating University), HU Berlin, and University of Mannheim.
 All three locations have been centers for accounting and tax research for many years.
-They are joined by researchers from LMU Munich, Frankfurt School of Finance and Management, WHU – Otto Beisheim School of Management, European School of Management and Technology in Berlin and Goethe University Frankfurt who share the same research agenda.
+They are joined by researchers from LMU Munich, Frankfurt School of Finance and Management, Goethe University Frankfurt, University of Cologne and Leibniz University Hannover who share the same research agenda.